Automattic/ad-code-manager/readme.txt

 To set things up, you'll need to add small template tags to your theme where you'd like your ads to appear.
 These are called "ad tags."
 Then, you'll need to define a common set of parameters for your ad provider.
 These parameters include all of the tag IDs you've established in your template, the default script URL, the default output, etc.

 Once this code-level configuration is in place, the Ad Code Manager admin interface will allow you to add new ad codes, modify the parameters for your script URL, and define conditionals to determine when the ad code appears.
-Conditionals are core WordPress functions like is_page(), is_category(), or your own custom functions.
+Conditionals are core WordPress functions like is_page(), is_category(), or your own custom functions that evaluate certain expression and then return true or false.

-Ad Code Manager currently works with Doubleclick for Publishers and [we'd like to abstract it to other providers](https://github.com/Automattic/Ad-Code-Manager/issues/4)
+Ad Code Manager currently works with Doubleclick for Publishers.
+However, all logic is abstracted.
+This means that you can configure ACM for your ad provider relatively easy.
+You might want to check providers/doubleclick-for-publishers.php to get the idea.

 [Fork the plugin on Github](https://github.com/Automattic/Ad-Code-Manager) and [follow our development blog](http://adcodemanager.wordpress.com/).